OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/03-fading-led.md

 Pulse Width Modulation (PWM) sounds complicated but in it's essence it's just turning a digital signal on and off at regular intervals.
 It allows us to easily control how much power is supplied to a component.
 In our case that component will be an LED and the less power we provide, the dimmer the light the LED will produce.

-// TO DO: GRAPHIC: Insert square wave graphic
+// TODO: GRAPHIC: Insert square wave graphic

 ### Duty Cycle

 The main method to describing PWM signals is the concept of the Duty Cycle: it tells us the percentage of the time the signal is on - at high voltage.

-// TO DO: GRAPHIC: Insert PWM Square wave graphic (http://www.bristolwatch.com/picaxe/images/io43.gif)
+// TODO: GRAPHIC: Insert PWM Square wave graphic (http://www.bristolwatch.com/picaxe/images/io43.gif)

 Consider a PWM signal with a 25% duty cycle: it will be **on** for 25% of the time and **off** for 75% of the time.
 Figuring out the duty cycle is a piece of cake, let's go over the main components:
 * The Time On, T<sub>on</sub>, is the amount of time the signal is **on** (also known as the *pulse width*)